 Before you start to laugh at my suggestion that you practice using a hand-held 10-key calculator, hear me out.

-While we are talking about what to bring or not to bring to the CPA Exam, let’s go over some other FAQs.
+While discussing what to bring or not to the CPA Exam, let’s go over some other FAQs.

-You should bring your NTS (Notice to Schedule) that includes your “examination” password that you’ll enter in the computer to log-in to the exam.
+You should bring your NTS (Notice to Schedule) that includes your “examination” password that you’ll enter into the computer to log in to the exam.

 You’ll also need two valid forms of ID.
 Your identification must be current (so no expired IDs will be accepted) and signed.
 Plus, at least one form must include an up-to-date photo.